-- d. at the discretion of the Board, contracts for follow-on funds with the same fund sponsor through closed-end funds or limited partnerships, and - e. procurement exception (40 ILCS 5/1-113.24) for contracts with emerging investment managers provided through a qualified manager of emerging managers. - 2.
+- a. sole source procurements, - b. emergency procurements, - c. at the discretion of the Board, contracts for follow-on funds with the same fund sponsor through closed-end funds or limited partnerships, and - d. procurement exception (40 ILCS 5/1-113.24) for contracts with emerging investment managers provided through a qualified manager of emerging managers. - 2.
 If in any case an "emerging investment manager" (as such term is defined in the Code) submits an RFP response that meets the requirements for a specific search then the "emerging investment manager" shall receive an invitation to present to the Investment Committee/Board.
 In the case where multiple "emerging investment managers" meet the criteria of the search, the most qualified firm or firms shall be selected to present to the Investment Committee/Board.